Innozide® 20/12.5mg Tablets

 - strange dreams, sleep problems

-- changes in blood values such as a lower number of white and red blood cells, lower haemoglobin, lower number of blood platelets, swollen glands in neck, armpit or groin
+- changes in blood test values such as a lower number of white and red blood cells, lower haemoglobin, lower number of blood platelets, and/or swollen glands in neck, armpit or groin

 - eosinophilic pneumonia (signs may be cough, high temperature and difficulty breathing)